 Faculty will cost-share healthcare premiums.
 Cost-share amounts are based on whether the faculty member signs up for single, two-person, or family coverage, and which option(s) he or she chooses.
-2014 Table (below) presents cost-share amounts for calendar 2014.
-For calendar years 2014, 2015, and 2016, faculty will pay 20% of the total healthcare premium for Option I or the HSA options.
+2015 Table (below) presents cost-share amounts for calendar 2015.
+For calendar years 2014, 2015, and 2016, faculty will pay 20% of the total healthcare premium for Option I (in 2016, this is the POS option) or the HSA options.